Neville Chamberlain: Rise from the backbench

-Opposition and second term as chancellor
+Chancellor of the Exchequer (1931–1937)

 Baldwin called a general election for 30 May 1929, resulting in a hung parliament with Labour holding the most seats.
 Baldwin and his government resigned and Labour, under MacDonald, again took office.
 In 1931, the MacDonald government faced a serious crisis as the May Report revealed that the budget was unbalanced, with an expected shortfall of £120 million.
 The Labour government resigned on 24 August, and MacDonald formed a National Government supported by most Conservative MPs.
 Chamberlain once again returned to the Ministry of Health.

 After the 1931 general election, in which supporters of the National Government (mostly Conservatives) won an overwhelming victory, MacDonald designated Chamberlain as Chancellor of the Exchequer.
 Chamberlain proposed a 10% tariff on foreign goods and lower or no tariffs on goods from the colonies and the Dominions.
 Joseph Chamberlain had advocated a similar policy, "Imperial Preference"; Neville Chamberlain laid his bill before the House of Commons on 4 February 1932, and concluded his address by noting the appropriateness of his seeking to enact his father's proposal.
-At the end of the speech, Sir Austen Chamberlain walked down from the backbenches and shook his brother's hand.
+At the end of the speech, Austen Chamberlain walked down from the backbenches and shook his brother's hand.
 The Import Duties Act 1932 passed Parliament easily.

 Chamberlain presented his first budget in April 1932.
 He maintained the severe budget cuts that had been agreed at the inception of the National Government.
 Interest on the war debt was a major cost.
 Chamberlain reduced the annual interest rate on most of Britain's war debt from 5% to 3.5%.
 Between 1932 and 1938, Chamberlain halved the percentage of the budget devoted to interest on the war debt.